 Weight loss surgery | X |

 A Basic tier policy would suit those who are taking out hospital cover purely to avoid the Medicare Levy Surcharge (MLS) or Lifetime Health Cover loading (LHC).
-For example, it may suit higher income earners, who are happy to rely on Medicare (Australia’s universal health care system) for their hospital care.
+For example, it may suit higher income earners, who are happy to rely on Medicare (Australia’s universal healthcare system) for their hospital care.

-Basic level health insurance policies are the lowest level of hospital cover a fund can offer, which means Basic health insurance in Australia may be worth it if:
+Basic health insurance policies are the lowest level of hospital cover a fund can offer, which means Basic health insurance in Australia may be worth it if:

 However, as it has limited benefits, Basic hospital cover may not be worth it if you require cover for additional hospital treatments.
 If this is the case, a Basic Plus, Bronze or even a higher tier may be more worthwhile.

 The base premium of a Basic health insurance plan will depend on your state, which health fund you’re with and what’s included in your policy.
-Basic health insurance policies will generally cost less than higher tiers (e.g. Bronze, Silver or Gold health insurance), as it typically covers fewer hospital treatments.
+Basic health insurance policies will generally cost less than higher tiers (e.g. Bronze, Silver or Gold health insurance), as it typically includes fewer hospital treatments.

 However, if you have a Basic Plus hospital policy, it may cost more than higher tiers.
 A simple way to find out how much a Basic health insurance plan might cost is to compare policies online.